 ceo & co-founder

 Ashley has worked for 17 years in PR and media, specialising in sport and third sector media relations and fundraising.
-When not running AFAS, Ashley works as Head of Fundraising at leading national youth work sailing charity, Ocean Youth Trust Scotland.
+When not running AFAS, Ashley heads up Scottish Para-Football, the SFA's Affiliated National Association for Para-Football in Scotland.

 Paul Kelly (PK) was manager of Petershill FC in Glasgow and manager of Partick Thistle Community Trust, and played a key role in founding amputee football in Scotland.

 Iain has been managing AFAS since January 2022.
 A former amputee football player himself, he represented Scotland against the Netherlands in 2018.
-Representing his country is nothing new for Iain, who was selected for the GB Paralympic swimming team in Barcelona in 1992 as a specialist breast stroke swimmer for the relay.
-His spectacular career saw him qualify for the individual 100m breast stroke final, winning a gold medal for Great Britain, before scooping silver at the Atlanta games in 1996.
-He is a former world record holder in 100 and 200m breast stroke and was one of the first athletes with a disability to compete with the Scotland’s able-bodied swimming team at the Commonwealth Games in 1994.
+Representing his country is nothing new for Iain, who was selected for the GB Paralympic swimming team in Barcelona in 1992.
+His spectacular career saw him qualify for the individual 100m breast stroke final, winning gold for Great Britain, before scooping silver at Atlanta in '96.
+He is a former world record holder in 100 and 200m breast stroke and one of the first athletes with a disability to compete with Scotland’s able-bodied swimming team at the Commonwealth Games in 1994.